Facing Life Squarely With The Support Of A Personal Counselor

 • Holistic and integrative therapy

-Specific types of therapy, like cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT), may fall within these categories.
+Specific types of therapy, like cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT), fall within these categories.
+With a licensed personal counselor or therapist, you may be able to take advantage of these types of therapy.

-Personal counseling, also often referred to as individual counseling, is a therapy dedicated to treating an individual’s symptoms, or supporting someone through a difficult situation.
-It is a common mental health myth that you must have a mental health diagnosis to go to therapy; anyone may take advantage of its benefits.
-Some of the reasons people might attend therapy include the following.
+Personal counseling, also referred to as individual counseling, is a therapy dedicated to treating an individual’s mental health symptoms or supporting someone through a difficult situation.
+It is a common mental health myth that you need a mental health diagnosis to go to therapy; however, anyone can take advantage of its benefits.
+Some of the reasons a person might attend therapy include the following.

-In personal counseling, your therapist might work with you to develop new skills, such as:
+In sessions, your therapist might work with you to develop new skills and manage different areas of your life, such as:

 • Communication